narwhals.DataFrame

 drop_nulls(subset=None)

-Drop null values.
+Drop rows that contain null values.

 Parameters: